banner

 Common Linux Network Commands - Cnblogs

-Root set: The root objects, which are the objects checked by the garbage collector first.
-They include variables that can be determined by the program during compilation and variables on each goroutine's execution stack as well as pointers to the heap memory during execution.
+root set: The root object, the object that the garbage collector checks first.
+It includes variables that can be determined by the program during compilation, variables on each goroutine's execution stack and pointers to the heap, and pointers to heap memory during execution.

-Going into the underlying implementation, WaitGroup is essentially a semaphore, and modifications to the semaphore use atomic operations from the atomic package.
-On the other hand, a channel itself is a thread-safe circular queue, and its internal production and consumption processes require locking.
+Going deep into the underlying implementation, WaitGroup is essentially a semaphore, and the modification of the semaphore uses atomic operations in the atomic package.
+On the other hand, a channel is a thread-safe circular queue, and its internal production and consumption processes require locking.
 In other words, WaitGroup is lock-free, while channels have locks.
 (Personal understanding)

-I couldn't find an official answer, but I refer to the content of the blog post Illustrated Explanation of the Underlying Implementation of Go Channels - Cai Gang RyuGou's Blog:
+I couldn't find a definitive answer, so I referred to the content of the article Illustrated Explanation of Golang Channel Underlying Implementation - Cai Gang RyuGou's Blog:

-As for why channels use a circular linked list as the cache structure, I personally think it is more convenient to locate the current send or recvx position and select the send and recvx positions during the dynamic send and recv process of the cache list.
-Just follow the order of the linked list to rotate the operations.
+As for why the channel uses a circular linked list as the cache structure, I personally think it is more convenient to locate the current send or recvx position and select the send and recvx positions in the dynamic send and receive process of the cache list.
+You just need to rotate the list in order.

 Go: How Does the Garbage Collector Mark the Memory? - Medium

-In other words, STW is required before the marking process begins.
+In other words, STW is required before the marking process starts.

 image